CrowdStrike/aws-ssm-distributor/official-package/README.md

 ```
 </details>

+## Using the AWS Systems Manager Distributor Package

+Once you've completed the above steps you are ready to start using the distributor package and the aws automation document.
+You will not execute the distributor package directly.
+Instead, you will use the published automation document `CrowdStrike-FalconSensorDeploy`.

+The automation document generates the necessary parameters that will be passed to the distributor package.
+You have various options to execute the automation document.
+Refer to the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/running-automations.html) for further details on different methods to execute this automation document.

+This guide will explain how to use the AWS Systems Manager State Manager to install the sensor on all instances within our region.

-## Create AWS Systems Manager Association
+### Create AWS Systems Manager Association

-Using State Manager associations, we can create a single association that will install the sensor on all of our target instances.
-The association will use the AWS Systems Manager Distributor package to install the sensor.
+Using State Manager associations, we can create a single association that will do the following:

+- Install the CrowdStrike Falcon sensor on all instances (Windows and Linux) within the region
+- Run on a schedule to ensure the sensor is always present on every instance
+- Install the sensor on newly created machines automatically

 For more information on State Manager, see the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-about.html).

 > **Note:** There are two distributor packages available because the falcon sensor for Windows and Linux have a different version number.
 You will be able to target a specific version for each OS in the association parameters.